Systemic vasculitis: Small vessel vasculitis

 Small vessel vasculitis (SVV) is separated into immune complex SVV and antineutrophil cytoplasmic antibody (ANCA)-associated vasculitis (AAV).

-Antineutrophil cytoplasmic antibody (ANCA)-associated vasculitis (AAV) is a necrotizing vasculitis linked to MPO-ANCA or PR3-ANCA that primarily affects small vessels and has few or no immune deposits.
+ANCA-associated vasculitis is a necrotizing vasculitis linked to MPO-ANCA or PR3-ANCA that primarily affects small vessels and has few or no immune deposits.
 AAV is further classified as eosinophilic granulomatosis with polyangiitis, granulomatosis with polyangiitis, and microscopic polyangiitis.

 Eosinophilic granulomatosis with polyangiitis is a systemic small-vessel vasculitis linked to eosinophilia and asthma.
-Polyneuropathy, cardiac involvement, skin lesions, involvement of the upper respiratory tract, and lung are typical presentations of eosinophilic granulomatosis with polyangiitis.
+Polyneuropathy, heart involvement, skin lesions, involvement of the upper respiratory tract, and lung are typical presentations of eosinophilic granulomatosis with polyangiitis.

-Granulomatosis with polyangiitis, formerly known as Wegener's granulomatosis, is a rare immune-mediated systemic disease with an unclear etiology.
-It manifests pathologically as an inflammatory response pattern in the kidneys, upper and lower respiratory tracts, and granulomatous inflammation, which includes necrosis.
+Granulomatosis with polyangiitis is a rare immune-mediated systemic disease.
+Its cause is unknown.
+It manifests pathologically as an inflammatory response pattern in the kidneys, upper and lower respiratory tracts, and granulomatous inflammation, which includes cell death (necrosis).

 Microscopic polyangiitis belongs to the group of vasculitides associated with ANCA.
 Its distinct histology reveals a pauci-immune vasculitis, or necrotizing small vessel vasculitis, with minimal or no immune deposits.
-The most typical features of microscopic polyangiitis are renal manifestations and general symptoms; lung involvement is also frequently observed.
+The most typical features of microscopic polyangiitis are kidney manifestations and general symptoms; lung involvement is also frequently observed.

 Immune complex small vessel vasculitis (SVV) is a vasculitis that primarily affects small vessels and has moderate to significant immunoglobulin and complement component deposits on the vessel wall.
 Hypocomplementemic urticarial vasculitis, cryoglobulinemic vasculitis, IgA vasculitis, and anti-glomerular basement membrane disease are the categories of immune complex SVV.

-Hypocomplementemic urticarial vasculitis syndrome is a rare immune complex-mediated condition that has persistent acquired hypocomplementemia and urticaria.
-Many systemic manifestations are linked to hypocomplementemic urticarial vasculitis syndrome, such as leukocytoclastic vasculitis, glomerulonephritis, laryngeal edema, severe angioedema, pulmonary involvement, arthritis, arthralgia, and uveitis.
+Hypocomplementemic urticarial vasculitis syndrome is a rare immune complex-mediated condition involving persistent acquired low levels of complement in the bloodstream and hives.
+Many systemic manifestations are linked to hypocomplementemic urticarial vasculitis syndrome, such as leukocytoclastic vasculitis, glomerulonephritis, swelling of the larynx, severe angioedema, lung involvement, arthritis, joint pain, and uveitis.

 Cryoglobulinemic vasculitis is a type of small-vessel vasculitis that primarily affects the kidneys, skin, joints, and peripheral nervous system.
 Monoclonal immunoglobulins associated with an underlying B-cell lymphoproliferative disorder are known as type I cryovalent vasculitis.
 Cryoglobulins type II and III, also known as mixed cryoglobulinemia, are composed of polyclonal immunoglobulin (Ig)G and either monoclonal IgM or both with rheumatoid factor activity.
-The disease can present with a wide range of symptoms, from minor ones like fatigue, purpura, or arthralgia to more serious ones like glomerulonephritis and widespread vasculitis that can be fatal.
+The disease can present with a wide range of symptoms, including fatigue, purpura, or joint pain, to more serious complications, such as glomerulonephritis and widespread vasculitis, which can be fatal.

 Immunoglobulin A (IgA) vasculitis, formerly referred to as Henoch–Schönlein purpura, is a type of immune complex vasculitis that primarily affects IgA deposits in small vessels.
 Acute enteritis, glomerulonephritis, arthralgias and/or arthritis, and cutaneous purpura are the most common clinical manifestations.
-Children are more likely than adults to develop IgA vasculitis, and adults tend to have a more severe case.
+Children are more likely than adults to develop IgA vasculitis.
+Adults tend to have a more severe case.

 Anti-glomerular basement membrane disease is an uncommon kind of small vessel vasculitis that affects the kidney and lung capillary beds.
 This illness is also known by its eponym, "Goodpasture syndrome".